Skip to main content

 Prerequisites

-Before you start, make sure you have completed the Arduino UNO Q setup using a monitor, keyboard, and mouse to enable WiFi and SSH access.
+Before you start, make sure you have completed the UNO Q setup using a monitor, keyboard, and mouse to enable WiFi and SSH access.
 Additionally, make sure you followed one of the following tutorials and have a trained impulse:

 Deploying an example application